HassanAmirii/paypal/Note/CreatingASchema.md

+# how to create an expense database schema (or model) with mongoose

 Step 1: Initialize a Node.js Project

 First, we need to create a Node.js project if you haven't done so already.
 Run the following command in your terminal: